Clair Marlo: Career highlights

-She owns the music production company Invisible Hand Productions, founded in 1995, and production company Building 11 Music Group which includies Write On Music Publishing, and Tarzana Jane Music Publishing.
+Marlo owns the music production company Invisible Hand Productions, founded in 1995, and production company Building 11 Music Group which includes Write On Music Publishing, and Tarzana Jane Music Publishing.

-Marlo has produced such artists as Harry Chapin (posthumously), Pat Coil, Michael Ruff, Kilauea (Daniel Ho), and Grant Geissman.
+Marlo has produced for such artists as Harry Chapin (posthumously), Pat Coil, Michael Ruff, Kilauea (Daniel Ho), and Grant Geissman.
 Her production of Michael Ruff's "Speaking in Melodies" for Sheffield Lab Records is an audiophile collector's item and was on Stereophile's list of "1994 Records to Die For".